astout55555/todo_list_react_app/README.md

 ## Modal Consolidation Plan

 1. [bug] event delegation logic for check vs select todo is not completely typed correctly
-2. [restructure]: should not be tracking both `modalVisible` and `currentTodo` states, such that the modal can be displayed because `currentTodo` is not null, while `modalVisible` is still false. see step 8 for implementing this:
+2. [restructure]: should not be tracking both `modalVisible` and `currentTodo` states, such that the modal can be displayed because `currentTodo` is not null, while `modalVisible` is still false. see step 3 & 4 for implementing this:
 3. when modal is rendered (`useEffect` with `currentTodo` dependency), if currentTodo, setModalVisible to true, setFormData to match values from currentTodo (and setModalVisible to false and setFormData to defaults if currentTodo is null)
+4. as part of implementing 3, must change JSX to control the various data inputs with the associated input states. will need to vary approach/typing based on types of elements

 ## Build Plan